ruby/www.ruby-lang.org/en/installation/index.md

 They confer various advantages but are not officially supported.
 Their respective communities are very helpful, however.

 ### chruby
 {: #chruby}

-[chruby] allows you to switch between multiples rubies. chruby can manage rubies installed by [ruby-install] or even built from source.
+[chruby] allows you to switch between multiple Rubies. chruby can manage Rubies installed by [ruby-install] or even built from source.

 ### rbenv